 When choosing an older guy to make love to my body, other factors are at play.

-One factor is pubic hair.
-I won't have sex with an older guy with a shaved cock since I'm looking for a man, not a boy! (with younger guys, I don't mind it that much).
+One is pubic hair.
+I won't have sex with an older guy with a shaved cock since I'm looking for a man, not a boy!
+(With younger guys, I don't mind it that much).

 I keep my bush fully grown and I expect an older lover to do the same.